mvolkmann/blog/src/lambda-calculus.md

 It's purpose is to study how functions can interact with each other, not to calculate results in a useful way.

+The word "calculus" has four meanings, the last of which applies here.

+1. In mathematics it is a method of calculation known as differential or integral calculus.
+1. In pathology it is a stone or concretion often formed in the gallbladder or kidneys.
+1. In dentistry it is a hard, yellowish or brownish deposit on teeth, also known as tartar.
+1. A method of calculating, judging, or deciding something in a complicated situation.

 Despite lacking many features found in programming languages, λ-calculus is Turing complete.

 Throughout this post examples are shown in both λ-calculus and the closest equivalent in JavaScript.
+TODO: Show more JavaScript examples.

 ## History